RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Description:**

-A prompt editor is the quitessential development tool for any  AI/ML prompt engineers.
+A prompt editor is the quite essential development tool for any  AI/ML prompt engineers.
 With ever-increasing number of Rocket.Chat users experimenting and developing with open source LLMs, it is important to have a great prompt editor at their disposal.
 This project includes the creation of a fully featured prompt editor as a Rocket.Chat app.
-This editor should enable free conversation, by any designated/configured Rocket.Chat user, to chat with any open source LLMs (Mistral,  Llama 2,  Phi, and so on), and the ability to save (and manage - delete etc)  all conversation histroy.
+This editor should enable free conversation, by any designated/configured Rocket.Chat user, to chat with any open source LLMs (Mistral,  Llama 2,  Phi, and so on), and the ability to save (and manage - delete etc)  all conversation history.
 It should also enable a Rocket.Chat users to "share" the prompt(s) to external applications.
 Initial implementation should be for the RC Web App (and Electron).

 **Desired Skills:**  Rocket.Chat Apps development.
 LLM prompt editor dev experience.